GeorgePatsias/ScareCrow-CobaltStrike/README.md

 ## Setup CNA Script Configurations

 Edit the ScareCrow.cna and replace the variables below accordingly.
+NOTE!
+Do not add the final / at the end of the paths!
 ```
 $script_path = "Path of this GitHub project e.g. /home/user/Scare/ScareCrow-CobaltStrike";
 $scarecrow_executable = "https://github.com/optiv/ScareCrow path to the compiled ScareCrow go executable e.g.  /home/user/ScareCrow/ScareCrow";